AshaAgrawal07/artapp/DEVELOPMENT.md

 4. Stuff left
   a) get the toggle buttons to work properly (or I will just delete the entire eraser function from my proposal)
-  b) make each stroke independent in its color and thickness
+  b) make each stroke independent in its color and thickness (need to do b before a)